MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 ms.topic: how-to
 ---

-# Set up a new site for Site security/ Defender for IoT?
+# Set up a new site

 In this article, you learn how to set up a new site in the Site security dashboard.
 Microsoft Defender for IoT uses *sites* to group Operational Technology (OT) devices located at a specific physical location, such as an office or factory building.
 The Site security dashboard allows the security site management team an overview of the most important security issues affecting your network to make quick, highly informed decisions about which security problems need an immediate response.